zap150/besthea/examples/experiments_parallel_fmm.md

-A parallel fast multipole method for a space-time boundary element method for the heat equation - A guide to the numerical experiments
+A parallel fast multipole method for a space-time boundary element method for the heat equation - A guide to reproducing the numerical experiments
 ======================================================================================

 This is a short guide that helps to reproduce the numerical experiments from the paper:

-Raphael Watschinger, Michal Merta, Günther Of, Jan Zapletal, *A parallel fast multipole method for a space-time boundary element method for the heat equation*, 2021.
+Raphael Watschinger, Michal Merta, Günther Of, Jan Zapletal, *A parallel fast multipole method for a space-time boundary element method for the heat equation*, SIAM J. Sci.
+Comput.
+Vol. 44, Iss.
+4 (2022), pp. C320-C345, https://doi.org/10.1137/21M1430157

-To run the experiments, please build the BESTHEA library as explained in [`README.md`](../../README.md) with the option
+To run the experiments, please build the BESTHEA library as explained in [`README.md`](../README.md) with the option
 ```
 -DBUILD_EXAMPLES=ON
 ```